20 Days Uganda Birding Photography Safari

 The tour starts and ends in Entebbe on the shores of Lake Victoria.
 Early arrival may lead to birding the Entebbe Botanical Gardens.
 The next day proceeds to find the most iconic bird of this trip – the Shoebill.
 We spend the first morning in the Mabamba Wetlands before moving to Lake Mburo National Park.
 The tour continues to Bwindi Impenetrable National Park which has the highest record of Albertine rift endemics in the country.
 These popular endemics should include, the vulnerable Grauer’s Broadbill, Red-throated Alethe, Dusky Crimson-wing, Strange Weaver, Stuhlmann’s Sunbird, Regal Sunbird, Purple-breasted Sunbird, Blue-headed Sunbird, Rwenzori Batis, Yellow-eyed Black Flycatcher, Red-faced Woodland Warbler, Neumann’s Warbler, Grauer’s Warbler, Grauer’s Rush Warbler, Rwenzori Apalis, Black-faced Apalis, Kivu Ground Thrush, Stripe-breasted Tit, Rwenzori Turaco, Archer’s Robin-chat, Handsome Francolin and the almost impossible Shelley’s Crimson-wing.
 We bird North to Queen Elizabeth National Park, Kibale National Park the home to the Green-breasted and thirteen species of primates, Semuliki Valley for the Unique Guinea-congo Forest biome specialities, Murchison Falls National park for more Savannah residents and Budongo forest for the Ituri extension species.

-The tour will cover a multitude of habitats from lush rainforest, to wild savannahs, to wetlands and swamps.
+The tour will cover a multitude of habitats from lush rainforests, to wild savannahs, to wetlands and swamps.
 Panoramic scenic views and arguably the finest on the continent, and a mind-blowing mammal experience awaits.

 DETAILED ITINERARY OF 20 DAYS UGANDA BIRDING PHOTOGRAPHY SAFARI